dlab-berkeley/Bash-Git/lessons/02_bash.md

 (leftmost) followed by an at symbol (@), followed by the hostname (a fancy way of saying what machine you're on), and then a prompt, which might be a dollar sign followed by a rectangular block.
-The dollar sign (or whatever prompt symbol is there) indicates where user input start.
+The dollar sign (or whatever prompt symbol is there) indicates where user input starts.
 The rectangular block is your cursor.

 Your prompt might not look like this!
 Some prompts can be pretty fancy, and